 The way of writing with a soft brush is like that of a powerful dragon flying.
 Chinese calligraphy has been an important part of Taoist cultivation for thousands of years and also plays an important role in Chinese culture and arts.

 There are several different styles of calligraphy that have been used by many masters and calligraphers throughout China’s rich and great history.
 There is one particular level of calligraphy that not many can achieve, The Tao of Calligraphy 书道.

-The Dao of Calligraphy is the highest level that can be achieved in Calligraphy and it is one of the most important daily practices for Daoist, along with Daoyin practice.
-It is an important part of refining the Shen (神) which is part of the Daoist San Qian Gong Fa (三千功法即) which is part of 3 stages of Inner Alchemy practice taught at LaoZi Academy.
+The Tao of Calligraphy is the highest level that can be achieved in calligraphy and it is one of the most important aspects of daily practice for a Taoist in addition to Daoyin practice.
+Calligraphy is an important part of refining the Shen (神) which is part of the Taoist San Qian Gong Fa (三千功法即) which is a significant part of the of the training that develops inner alchemy taught at LaoZi Academy.

 A simple outline of the three stage refining practice of Jing, Qi, Shen:

 - Qi is refined to join with Shen